rohitpradhan2995/rearc-data-engineer-takehome/README.md

 This aligns with modern lakehouse best practices.

 ### 2. Why overwrite-in-place for the API dataset

 The population API output is written to a fixed path and overwritten on each run:
 /Volumes/rearc_quest/lakehouse/raw_datausa/population.json

+1. Latest-snapshot semantics:
+The population dataset represents a slowly changing reference dataset.
+Overwriting ensures downstream analytics always consume the most recent successful snapshot without managing multiple versions.

+2. Resilient fallback behavior:
+If the API call fails after retries, the pipeline automatically falls back to the previously cached population.json, allowing downstream jobs to continue without interruption.
+3. Operational simplicity:
+A stable path avoids the need for version resolution logic in downstream notebooks, keeping analytics code simple and deterministic.

+4. Explicit observability:
+Each run records whether the file was refreshed from the API or reused from cache (api_success vs fallback_cached) in the _meta run metadata, preserving auditability without duplicating data files.

 #### Alternatives considered:
 1. Versioned paths (ingest_date=YYYY-MM-DD/)